 Intended learning outcomes: Explain the business processes in logistics and operations management of an enterprise, structured according to temporal range.
 Describe the different degrees of detail in planning.
 Disclose the aim of data management.

-5.1.2 Part Processes and Tasks in Long-Term and Medium-Term Planning
+• 5.1.2 Part Processes and Tasks in Long-Term Planning

-5.1.3 Part Processes and Tasks in Short-Term Planning & Control
+• 5.1.2b Part Processes and Tasks in Medium-Term Planning

-Intended learning outcomes: Present in detail short-term planning & control, also called execution and control of operations.
-Produce an overview on order release, order coordination, order monitoring and order checking, delivery, job-order costing, and billing.
+Intended learning outcomes: Disclose medium-term planning & control, also called detailed planning and scheduling.
+Produce an overview on detailed resource requirements planning, and order proposal.